-Recognized by publications such as American Artist Magazine and Watercolor Artist Magazine, Shuptrine garnered additional recognition when he was asked to participate in the exhibit, In the Tradition of Wyeth: Contemporary Watercolor Masters at The Vero Beach Museum of Art in 2010.
-The exhibition opened with Alan’s paintings displayed alongside the works by Andrew Wyeth and his father.
+Covered by publications such as Fine Art Connoisseur, American Artist Magazine, Watercolor Artist Magazine and numerous others, Shuptrine garnered recognition when he was asked to participate in the exhibit, In the Tradition of Wyeth: Contemporary Watercolor Masters at The Vero Beach Museum of Art.
+The exhibition opened with Alan’s paintings displayed alongside the works of his two childhood heroes: his father and Andrew Wyeth.

 Featured Artist, Grand Bohemian Gallery – The Kessler Collection, Birmingham, AL, Dec 2019 – December 2020